 Award-winning playwright Emma Goldman-Sherman creates timeless yet relevant, feminist work that engages on multiple levels to heal what our culture denies.

-Emma earned an MFA from University of Iowa where she won the Maibaum Award for plays addressing social justice for Antigone’s Sister and received a Jane Chambers Award for Perfect Women.
-Emma is the Resident Dramaturg at 29th Street Playwrights Collective in Manhattan where she runs the WriteNow Workshop.
-Her work is available on the NPX.
-Member: LPTW, New Circle Theatre and the Dramatists Guild.
+She earned an MFA from University of Iowa where she won the Maibaum Award for plays addressing social justice for Antigone’s Sister and received a Jane Chambers Award for Perfect Women.
+Residencies at Millay Colony for the Arts, Ragdale and twice at WordBridge where she returned a third year as a dramaturg.
+She has taught and been a dramaturg at the Great Plains Theatre Conference (2015, 2016).
+Emma is the Resident Dramaturg at 29th Street Playwrights Collective where she runs the Write Now Workshop.
+Member: LPTW and the Dramatists Guild.

 Her work is available at NPX: https://newplayexchange.org/users/1088/emma-goldman-sherman

 ABRAHAM’S DAUGHTERSis now a podcast on TheParsnipShip.com – listen here: https://www.theparsnipship.com/#listen-now